aas-integration/integration-test2/README.md

 ## Dependencies and Requirements

+Tested on Ubuntu 14.04.

 - Programs to download tool dependencies and build corpus projects
-  - `sudo apt-get install ant git gradle maven mercurial python-pip graphviz libgraphviz-dev`
+  - `sudo apt-get install ant git gradle maven mercurial python2.7-dev python-pip graphviz libgraphviz-dev`
 - Java 8 JDK
   - JAVA_HOME environment variable must be set to the location of your JDK install.
 - Python 2.7 and some packages